holycrap872/ucls-ms-intro-to-cs/CourseMaterials/07_right_to_repair/01_right_to_repair/lesson_plan.md

 - Show Technology/magic quote
     - How does it relate to article
     - How does it relate to this class?
+- Show graphs of:
+    - IT spending (up)
+    - IT repair (down)
+    - What does this mean?
-- Small speed about taking power through both creating and using abstractions
+- Small speech about taking power through both creating and using abstractions

 #### Resources: